TMJ Treatment Maryland Heights, MO

 How Axes Approaches TMJ Treatment in Maryland Heights, MO

-At Axes Physical Therapy, we offer a holistic and customized approach to treating Temporomandibular Joint Dysfunction (TMD) and TMJ disorders.
+Axes Physical Therapy takes a comprehensive, individualized approach to treating Temporomandibular Joint Dysfunction (TMD) and TMJ disorders.
 Our TMJ treatments in Maryland Heights, MO aim to relieve jaw pain by targeting the underlying causes unique to each patient, ensuring that every aspect of care contributes to lasting relief and improved function.

 Core Components of TMD Treatment in Maryland Heights, MO

-We create TMD treatment plans in Maryland Heights, MO that frequently incorporate a mix of therapeutic techniques and personalized exercises.
-The treatment plan can include:
+Our TMD treatment plans in Maryland Heights, MO often include a blend of therapeutic techniques and exercises tailored to each patient’s specific needs.
+These may include:

 • Manual Therapy: Specialized hands-on techniques to reduce tension and improve joint mobility, easing pain and stiffness in the jaw.